 Add milestones to keep yourself on track

-The Google Calendar app in G Suite is a lot like the individual Google Calendar that your team members might use.
-The G Suite version adds robust team functionality, including the ability to check coworkers’ availability and layer calendars so you can see everyone’s schedules at once.
+The Google Calendar app in Google Workspace, formerly G Suite, is a lot like the individual Google Calendar that your team members might use.
+The Google Workplace version adds robust team functionality, including the ability to check coworkers’ availability and layer calendars so you can see everyone’s schedules at once.
 Other shared scheduling features include:

 Suggested meeting times based on team members’ availability